sycamore-rs/sycamore/docs/next/introduction/your-first-app.md

 # Creating your first Sycamore app

-This section will now guide you through creating your first Sycamore app.
-The final product we will be building is a simple todo app.
+This section will guide you through creating your first Sycamore app.
+We'll start by introducing the basics such as how to create views, how to manage state using reactivity, and how rendering lists work.
+This will be up towards eventually creating a simple todo app.

 ## Prerequisites